 Hagenskov Manor House is a neoclassical house designed by G. E. Rosenberg for Niel Ryberg.
-In the 19th century Crown Prince Frederick (later King Frederik IV) divided his time between Odense Castle and Hagenskov (though in that time it was called Frederiksgave).
+In the 19th century, Crown Prince Frederick (later King Frederik IV) divided his time between Odense Castle and Hagenskov (though at that time, it was called Frederiksgave).

 Hagenskov Manor visitor information: The manor house is now used as an agricultural enterprise.
 But the manor can be viewed from the public road.